-Former Nigerian dictator's $267m seized from Jersey account
+Former Nigerian dictator's $267M seized from Jersey account

 The men were charged with murdering four men and were convicted and sentenced to death at a special tribunal.
 Throughout, Saro-Wiwa maintained that he was being framed for criticizing Abacha's regime.

-The former president lived a lavish lifestyle is reported to have stolen over $4 billion during his five years in office through his family and allies.
+The former president, who lived a lavish lifestyle, is reported to have stolen over $4 billion during his five years in office through his family and allies.

-In 2017, the Swiss government reclaimed funds of $321 million from Abacha's family and has recovered around $700 million of Abacha-related assets till date.
+In 2017, the Swiss government reclaimed funds of $321 million from Abacha's family and has recovered around $700 million of Abacha-related assets to date.

-Nigerian President Muhammadu Buhari in a recent interview said his government has also recovered some of the country's stolen wealth stashed by corrupt politicians in banks abroad.
+Nigerian President Muhammadu Buhari in a recent interview said his government has recovered some of the country's stolen wealth stashed by corrupt politicians in banks abroad.

-He, however, said prosecutors have faced challenges that have slowed down the recovery process.
+Buhari, however, said prosecutors have faced challenges that have slowed down the recovery process.

 Nigeria lost $400 billion to corruption between 1960 and 1999, according to estimates cited by the UN Office on Drugs and Crime (UNODC).